 - Employment Skills Curriculum: Throughout the school year, the students work on employability and functional skills.
 Classroom activities are designed around these focus areas: Team Building, Getting Around your Workplace, Workplace Safety, Technology, Social Skills, Communication, Presentation Skills, Interviewing Skills, Money Management, Health and Wellness, Job Search Skills and Keeping a Job.

 - Internships/Worksite Rotations: Through a series of three targeted 10-week internships the students acquire competitive, marketable and transferable skills to enable them to apply for a related position.
 Students also build communication, teamwork and problem-solving skills which is important to their overall development as a young worker.
-These are unpaid student work experiences-analogous to the a business internship program.
-Potential student worksites are identified through a continuous collaborative process involving the teacher, job coaches and business liaison.
-These internship rotations begin a few weeks after the start of the program.

 Students must …